The monstrous myths that have hijacked the genius life of Sylvia Plath

 Next to Pasternak, Hegel reminds us that the true understanding of life’s mysteries only comes at the end of the day.
 The owl of Minerva spreads its wings at dusk; even personal tragedies get narrated late and backwards.

-That traumatic cycle ended in October 1998 with the premature death of Ted Hughes at 68 and the sensational publication of Birthday Letters, his quasi-posthumous last word that was published soon after.
+That traumatic cycle ended in October 1998 with the premature death of Ted Hughes at 68 and the sensational publication of Birthday Letters, his quasi-posthumous last word, soon after.
 In my recollection, it seems to have been a point of honour with him never to initiate a conversation about Sylvia, but, in this, he finally revisited his terrible marriage to achieve a belated redemption.

 To some, Hughes remains a troubling and incorrigible proposition, but the man I recall as a Faber poet was gracious, reticent, generous and supremely dignified.
 At the graveside, Seamus Heaney said: “No death outside my immediate family has left me feeling more bereft.
 No death in my lifetime has hurt poets more.
 He was a tower of tenderness and strength, a great arch under which the least of poetry’s children could enter and feel secure.
 His creative powers were, as Shakespeare said, still crescent.
 By his death, the veil of poetry is rent and the walls of learning broken.”